Hej! Glad to have you here. Let's ferment together!

 Principle #1 of fermentation: Do your homework.
 Do it.

 For your daily dose of colorful and wild ferment pictures, just follow me on Instagram!
-Sometimes there's also Shenanigans without bacteria - but always with love!
+Sometimes there's also Shenanigans with fitness motivation and without bacteria - but always with love!

 Have fun with with my wild, living creatures... uh, cultures 😆